mbalos16/mbalos16/README.md

   - handling duplicated values and ambiguous data.
   - exploring the relation between missing values and the target variable.
   - self-organising maps and correlation matrix used for correlation checks.
 - [Weever Watermark](https://github.com/mbalos16/python_100_days_of_code/blob/master/day_85/watermark.py): Applying K-Means and arrays transformation to group the colours of a provided image and use the generated centroids to create a 10-colour palette into a GUI API created with Flask.
-Please have a look at the [Weever Watermark DEMO](https://www.youtube.com/watch?v=LoJuX5uoKas) or at the [Machine learning applied to the design industry: K-Means for image palette generation](https://medium.com/@mariabalos16/machine-learning-applied-to-the-design-industry-k-means-for-image-palette-generation-dbd908b2312b) article where I explain the project.
+Please have a look at the [Weever Watermark DEMO](https://www.youtube.com/watch?v=LoJuX5uoKas) or at the [Machine learning applied to the design industry: K-Means for image palette generation](https://medium.com/@mariabalos16/machine-learning-applied-to-the-design-industry-k-means-for-image-palette-generation-dbd908b2312b) article, where I explain the project.
 - [Datamecum Dataton](https://docs.google.com/presentation/d/1EDDbKSY5zzrLBYdYQrRcz3SuSAGo0B7NHvDc3C-132A/edit?usp=sharing) - Capstone project competition between the third promotion students of the Intensive Program in Data Science by DATAMECUM, consisting of building a supervised model to predict a binary class.

 - [Typing Thunder](https://github.com/mbalos16/python_100_days_of_code/blob/master/day_86/main.py): a speed-typing GUI app created to measure how fast the user type in one minute.
 [Typing Thunder DEMO](https://www.youtube.com/watch?v=olHJpy0Nywc)